monzo/docs/README.md

 Need Help?
 Found a bug?
 --------------------

-Just [submit a issue](https://github.com/mondough/docs/issues) to this Github repo if you need any help.
+Just [submit an issue](https://github.com/mondough/docs/issues) to this GitHub repo if you need any help.
 And, of course, feel free to submit pull requests with bug fixes or changes.